The following pubs serve a full menu.

 Pizza and Beer Brewpub and does well at both. (started by a member of Cheap Trick)

 Brewpub with great food and one of Chicago's favorite spots.

 Very good beer selection / OK food.
 Lots of youth in a large space.
 Good for before and after a cubs game as it is right down the street.

 Neighborhood pub with good food and small but well thought out beer list.
 Good food, great beers

+NOW CLOSED.
 Think meat and beer.
 Small but great beer menu and great food.
 Burger with brisket on top and other great things to eat

 Bar and Restaurant with great beer selection and good food.
 Nice comfortable place to drink and eat well.
 Super friendly and knowledgeable staff.
 Plenty of parking.
 Local sports on TV